7Mcking/KopernikusAutoTest/README.md

 2 Ways:
 1. From terminal
-  * python deleteDuplicates.py --folderPath FolderPath --minContourArea minContourArea --gaussianBlur GaussianBlur
+  * python deleteDuplicates.py --folderPath FolderPath --minContourArea minContourArea --gaussianBlur GaussianBlur --resizeImage resizeImage
 2. From IDE by setting the required parameters using the main() function